-Plans to create a shopping centre and food hall in a historic King's Cross building have been put on ice after widespread opposition.
+Plans to create a shopping pavilion within a historic King's Cross building have been put on ice after widespread opposition.

-The proposal for a new pavilion at Coal Drops Yard has been shelved after objections from locals including artist Sir Antony Gormley.
+The proposal for "grab and go" food offerings and "much-needed" retail space at Coal Drops Yard has been shelved after objections from locals including artist Sir Antony Gormley.

 Developer Related Argent said it was "pausing" the planning application "to review the feedback" received.